NVIDIA/NeMo/docs/source/nlp/nemo_megatron/positional_embeddings.rst

           model.position_embedding_type='rope'
           model.rotary_percentage=1.0
-     - Rotary Position Embedding (RoPE) :cite:`nlp-megatron-su2022roformer` incorporates positional information by utilizing a rotation matrix to encode the absolute positions of tokens while maintaining relative positional relationships in self-attention formulations by leveraging the geometric properties of vectors and complex numbers, applying a rotation based on a preset non-zero constant and the relative positions of the tokens to the word embeddings.
+     - Rotary Position Embedding (RoPE) :cite:`nlp-megatron-su2022roformer` incorporates positional information by utilizing a rotation matrix to encode the absolute positions of tokens while maintaining relative positional relationships in self-attention formulations.
+It achieves this by leveraging the geometric properties of vectors and complex numbers and applying a rotation based on a preset non-zero constant and the relative positions of the tokens to the word embeddings.

    * - **alibi**
      - .. code::